3mdeb/fwupd-bsd-documentation/docs/testing/openBSD_regression_Q&A.md

 **What is the testing process like before a new version is released?**

-Can't find any information about the tests of the released operation system.
+No information about testing process has been founded.

 ## Regression repository